ibm-cloud-architecture/CSMO-ICP/grafana/README.md

 ```
 Bug fix for Namespace Dashboard

 In the last relaease of ICP the Namespace variable was somehow corrupted.
-The Namespace selector will be blank,
+The Namespace selector will be
-the default is not being populated.
-We have corrected this and a working NameSpace dashboard is available for import from this repo.
+blank, the default is not populated.
+We have corrected this and a working NameSpace dashboard is available
+for import from this repo.
 Or you can fix it locally in ICP by changing the namesspace in the menu and re-freshing your browser.
-The dashboards installed with ICP are read-only - you need to save them in order to perform your own customiations.
+The dashboards installed with ICP are read-only.
+You will need to save them in order to perform your own customiations.

 Open an issue if you have any questions.